 3. Hire a mechanic

 Suppose your furnace closet is making too much noise, then even the best soundproofing techniques won’t work.
-For such cases, we would suggest you hire a mechanic for the overall repairing of your furnace closet.
+For such cases, we would suggest you hire a mechanic for the overall repair of your furnace closet.

 He will fix all the loose ends to make your furnace closet make little to no noise at all.
 Don’t worry if you continue to face issues because we can take other soundproofing measures and make sure that you get a soundproof environment.

 We want you to take these few measures before investing your efforts and money in soundproofing.
-It’s like your half work is already done.
+It’s like your half-work is already done.

 Step By Step Process To Soundproof The Furnace Closet